River Under Earth (2014-2019)

 Many of our Russian customs and tales came from these people.
 And our roots as well.
 I found out that some of my grandparents were partly Finno-Ugric, though they never spoke about it, for political reasons.
 Their history is similar to the indigenous people of North America — the Finno-Ugric lands were, in fact, colonized by Russians and Tatars.
 History is always written by the winners and that’s why our origins are seldom talked about — though it’s no secret.
 The locals are skeptical of the federal authorities as well.
 No wonder why: i.e., just look at the terrible life conditions in many villages.
 So, these people rarely talk to strangers.

-People are quiet about it also because there is a dark side to it.
-Here’s a story from an Udmurt village: the village chief took apart the prayer house – kuala – and rafted the logs down the river.
-A few days later, a fanatic cut off his head.
-And those stories are plenty.
-Perhaps some of them are made up, but there’s a grain of truth in any legend.
+They are also quiet about their pagan tradition because there’s a dark side to it.
+A story from an Udmurt village: the village chief took apart the prayer house and rafted the logs down the river.
+A few days later, a fanatic cut off chief’s head.
+And those stories are aplenty.

 From the Baltic Sea to Western Siberia, Russia remains Finno-Ugric land, in a manner.
 If you only go a couple of hundred miles eastward of Moscow or St.-Petersburg, you will see the Finno-Ugric matrix through the depressing provincial routine.
 In some remote places, tens of thousands of real pagans live.
 This phenomenon in the supposedly Orthodox Russia is a silent agreement of the people with their rulers.

 I travelled to many places where Finno-Ugric people live: Udmurtia, Mari El, Chuvashia, Bashkortostan, Tatarstan, Leningrad region.
 I saw their world full of archaic things, with Nature as the main religion.
 But the tradition may soon be gone due to globalization and “Russification”.
 With my project, I want to save some essence of this original wild beauty.